Introduction

 Profiles

-has the concept of "profiles".
+rustup has the concept of "profiles".
 They are groups of components you

 can choose to download while installing a new Rust toolchain.
 The profiles

-available at this time are minimal
+available at this time are minimal, default, and complete:

 - The minimal profile includes as few components as possible to get a